 The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.

 4. Due to stockholders

-During the fiscal year advances totaling \$22,012 were made to the Company by stockholders.
+During the fiscal year advances totaling \$50,638 were made to the Company by stockholders.
+There are no specific repayment terms and no interest is charged.

 5. Management representation